UniFormal/uniformal.github.io/doc/setup/build.md

 ### Developing and building using IntelliJ

 For interactive development [IntelliJ (community edition)](https://www.jetbrains.com/idea/) with an installed Scala plugin allows to create a new SBT-based project from the src project location that contains the `build.sbt` file.
+Currently, the sbt importer of IntelliJ is broken, but `sbt gen-idea` will generate an IntelliJ project that can be opened (error messages during opening can be disregarded).
 IntelliJ settings are not supposed to be comitted.
 Any changes should be made within build.sbt and IntelliJ SBT projects be refreshed.

 ### Developing and building using Eclipse